 Richmond has held numerous leaderships roles in the national and international scientific arena throughout her career.
-She is currently serving on the National Science Board (Obama appointee) and is Secretary of the American Academy of Arts and Sciences.
-She has recently served and as U.S. State Department Science Envoy to the SE Asian Lower Mekong River countries (Kerry appointee) and is the past president of the American Association for the Advancement of Science (AAAS) and current Chair of the AAAS Board of Directors.
-A strong advocate throughout her career for diversity in the scientific workforce, Richmond is the founding and current Director of COACh, a grass-roots organization formed in 1998 that has helped in the career advancement of over 20,000 women scientists and engineers in the U.S. and in over 20 developing countries in Asia, Africa and Latin America.
+She is currently serving on the National Science Board and is Secretary of the American Academy of Arts and Sciences.
+She has recently served and as U.S. State Department Science Envoy to the SE Asian Lower Mekong River countries of Thailand, Myanmar, Cambodia, Vietnam and Laos (Kerry appointee) and is the recent president and Chair of the Board of the American Association for the Advancement of Science (AAAS) and Sigma Xi, the Scientific Research Honor Society.
+A strong advocate throughout her career for diversity in the scientific workforce, Richmond is the founding and current Director of COACh, a grass-roots organization formed in 1998 that has helped in the career advancement of over 20,000 women scientists and engineers in the U.S. and in over 20 developing countries in Asia, Africa, the Middle East and Latin America.
 Awards for these education, outreach and science capacity building efforts include the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring, the ACS Award for Encouraging Women in the Chemical Sciences and the ACS Charles L. Parsons Award.